 Counseling Services welcomes all students and embraces a philosophy respectful of diversity including students' race, color, national origin, religion, sex, age, disability and sexual orientation.
 The staff is committed to helping all students deal with discrimination and identity issues.

-The IPP also works with students who have problems with alcohol and other drugs (AOD).
+Counseling Services also works with students who have problems with alcohol and other drugs (AOD).
 Assessments are offered to help students identify problem drinking and other drug use problems.
 Students may also receive short-term AOD counseling to help increase the awareness of risk factors and lifestyle decisions related to alcohol and other drugs and to foster the development of healthy coping skills.
 Staff will also make referrals to various 12-step groups that hold meetings in the surrounding area.
 Students with serious or chronic problems with alcohol and other drugs may be referred to either in-patient or out-patient treatment programs for intensive care.
+Counseling Services also provides educational workshops and alcohol and other drug-related screenings for students throughout the year.

-For Women's History Month in March each year, the Women's Center, in coordination with the Women's and Gender Studies Program, provides programming to honor Dr. Shaw's life and work by highlighting women's lives, interests and passions.
-Other educational programs are frequently cosponsored with student organizations that share mutual interests.
+For Women's History Month in March each year, the Women's Center, in coordination with the Women's and Gender Studies Committee, provides programming to honor Dr. Shaw's life and work by highlighting women's lives, interests and passions.
+Other educational programs throughout the year are co-sponsored with student organizations that share mutual interests.
+There are formal and informal ways for students to be involved in and benefit from the Center's activities.
+Student involvement is essential for the Women's Center to be successful.

 Student Health Services (SHS) is staffed by registered nurses, Monday through Friday.
 In addition, the College physician and/or a physician assistant are available for scheduled appointments on a part-time basis.
 Students needing care after hours may visit the SHS Web site and use the online self-care guide or list of area walk-in clinics, or call a telephone support service.
 The Department of Campus Safety or Residential Life staff can provide more information.